-The Student Officer role is a graduate job in which no two days are the same; from attending University Committee meetings to leading campaigns and planning the Guild activities, it really is a year (or two) like no other.
-Most importantly our Officers represent you, making sure students stay at the heart of everything we do.
+The Student Officer role is a graduate job in which no two days are the same; from attending University Committee meetings to leading campaigns and planning our activities, it really is a year (or two) like no other.
+Most importantly our Student Officers represent you, making sure students stay at the heart of everything we do.

 There is no interview for the role; the positions are filled each year through our Student Officer Elections.

 All you have to do is put yourself forward during our nomination period and then campaign before and during our voting week on why you’d be perfect for the job.

 We believe that every student has the potential and the qualities to be a great Student Officer, leading the Guild to new and exciting heights.
 If you do decide to become a candidate, our staff team will be on hand to support you every step of the way.

 Each of the elected Officers have made significant change on campus in their own way… whether that be through lobbying the University, boycotting government schemes or upgrading the building.
 The driving force behind all of their ideas is YOU, making this University a better place for the people that matter: the students.

 Here are just a few ways your Officers have come through over the past few years:

 Hot Water in the Library: Whether you’re a Sydney Jones or a Harold Cohen, throughout your time here the library becomes a place you will frequently visit – sometimes for days on end and many a hot drink will be needed to help you through.
 After hearing your cries for hot water in the library, the Student Officers granted your wish.
 So whether you’re a green tea drinker or loyal to a proper Yorkshire brew you can have as many as you like without leaving the library!